-14. Project Funds Held on Behalf of Others
+15. Project Funds Held on Behalf of Others

 Heart of the City Incorporated has entered into an agreement with Auckland Council and a third party to deliver a capital project in the Auckland CBD.
 Heart of the City Incorporated, acting as an agent, has received \$300,000 from Auckland Council and \$200,000 from the other party.
-Once completed Heart of the City Incorporated will vest ownership across to Auckland Transport.
+Once completed Heart of the City Incorporated will yest ownership across to Auckland Transport.
 The asset will belong to Auckland City and will be maintained by Auckland Transport at no additional cost to Heart of the City Incorporated.

-Heart of the City Incorporated has spent \$391,715 of the funds as at balance date, hence the unspent amount of \$108,285 is held on behalf of these parties.
+In the previous year, Heart of the City Incorporated had spent \$391,715 of the funds as at balance date, hence the unspent amount of \$108,285 was held on behalf of these parties.